-DISC is one of the worlds most widely used assessment tool across industries and teams in all Fortune 500 companies and beyond.
-The DISC theory of psychologist William Moulton Marston, which centres on four different behavioural traits: Dominance, inducement, submission, and compliance.
+DISC is one of the world’s most widely used assessment tools across industries and teams in all Fortune 500 companies and beyond.
+The DISC theory of psychologist William Moulton Marston, centres on four different behavioural traits: Dominance, Influence, Steadiness, and Conscientious.
 This theory was then developed into a behavioural assessment tool by industrial psychologist Walter Vernon Clarke.
 The DISC assessment has been used by more than 50 million people since it was first introduced in 1972.

 - What that person wants, needs, and expects from you and others

 - How that person communicates those wants, needs, and expectations

 - Provides clarity on how to adapt to people in a way that will reduce tension and increase collaboration and trust in all types of relationships

 DISC is a simple, practical, easy to remember and universally applicable model.
 DISC is needs-motivated, observable behaviour and emotion; it is a combination of nature (inherent) and nurture (learned).